myungjinlee/GLYCO/README.md

        ```
        The output is "ave_ep_gly.txt"

- Please report bugs to Myungjin Lee (myungjin.lee@nih.gov)
+ Please report bugs or any question to Myungjin Lee (myungjin.lee@nih.gov)